ladhenrytom/ladhenrytom/README.md

 - 👋 Hi, I’m Oluwatomiwa Oladele
-- 👀 I’m interested in Web development with html, css3, and JavaScript
+- 👀 I’m interested in Web development with html, css3, and JavaScript with React
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on JavaScript/React projects
 - 📫 How to reach me ...Tomiwasemilore@gmail.com